-Four-day residential program for incoming Furman freshmen who are recipients of Duke, Hollingsworth, Jolley, Lay, Mickel, and Townes scholarships
+Four-day residential program for incoming Furman freshmen who are recipients of Duke, Hollingsworth, Townes, and Vaughn scholarships

 Advantage Scholars offers a unique opportunity for scholars to start building their Furman family before their first day of class.
 Advantage Scholars brings incoming freshmen together to discuss real-world issues, explore campus and the community, and connect socially.
 An early introduction to The Furman Advantage, Advantage Scholars gives students foundational tools for leadership for use during their Furman career and beyond.